Husainid dynasty

-The Husainid dynasty or Husaynid dynasty (الحسينيون) was a ruling dynasty of the Beylik of Tunis, which was of Greek origin from the island of Crete.
+The Husainid dynasty or Husaynid dynasty (الحسينيون) was a ruling dynasty in present-day Tunisia.
+The dynasty was of Greek origin from the island of Crete.
 It came to power under al-Husayn I ibn Ali in 1705, succeeding the Muradid dynasty.
-After taking power, the Husainids ruled as Beys and ruled Tunisia until 1957.
+The Husainids ruled Tunisia until 1957 before the establishment of the Republic.

 The Husainids originally ruled under the suzerainty of the Ottoman Empire.
 The Ottoman sultans officially regarded them as beylerbeyis (provincial governors) and recognized their rights to hereditary succession.
 Their succession to the throne was in theory determined by male primogeniture, but this was not always followed and, especially in later periods, the throne was often granted to an older male family member along the collateral branches of the family.
 The heir apparent to the Bey held the title Bey al-Mahalla and led the mahalla, a biannual tax collection expedition around the country.